Privatehive/QtAppBase/README.md

 * A QmlApplicationEngine with hot reloading support
 * A LogMessageHandler with log rotation
-* Deployment helper for Android, RaspberryPi
+* Deployment helper for Android, RaspberryPi, Linux

+### How to run on Raspberry Pi (EGLFS)

+Flash the Raspberry Pi OS Lite image

+* Enable the GL (Full KMS) driver in raspi-config (also make sure at least 64 MB GPU memory is selected)
+* Install: libegl1, libgles2, libxkbcommon0, libinput10
+* Run the AppImage

 ### How to compile AppImage runtime for Armv6